WebOfTrust/WOT-terms/docs/how-we-did/create-search-index.md

 # Create a search index

+For who is this *how-we-did*: Maintainers of the KERISSE site

+Why should you stick to this step by step: | @kordwarshuis ?? |

 ## Software used

 We use tools such as Puppeteer and Cheerio to achieve our goal.
-The added value of Puppeteer is that it can also index dynamically generated content.
+The added value of Puppeteer is the indexing dynamically of generated content.

 ## Generating a search index: three steps